sami-peltonen/3_column_preview_card/README.md

 ## My process

-As usual, I'm playing around with grids inside flexboxes.
-This approach seems to hold the elements together quite well.
+As usual, I'm playing around with grids and flexboxes.
+This way all the elements retain their sizes and shapes uniformly across all screen sizes.

 ### Built with